SamuelRWalker/SamuelRWalker.github.io/labreports.md

 ---
 layout: page
 title: Lab Reports
-subtitle: Collection of my Lab reports
 ---
 Here is a collection of the Lab reports that are assigned.
 We have around 30 labs in the class, where we explore various qualities and traits of PCB Design and Manufacturing.
-Only a handful of the reports are actually assigned as assignments.
-This is usually because they are very important or big labs.
+Only a handful of the labs are actually assigned as lab report assignments.
 I would like to make a report for each lab, however, I do not have time to do so. :)

 ### Lab 2
 Lab 2 had us build a prototype circuit with a solderless breadboard.